 UMass Lowell has a distinctive focus on learning through experience, which means that undergraduate and graduate students will work alongside our world-renown faculty, alumni and professionals who will provide students with an education that's relevant to today's marketplace.

 Experiential learning opportunities through research including internships, co-ops and student employment, ensure that our students will learn valuable skills and use state-of-the-art technology to be work ready, life ready and world ready.

 And, at UMass Lowell, students take part in research that matters to communities close to home and across the globe.
-From improving cancer therapy to implementing climate change initiatives, our students participate in cutting-edge research projects, many of which can potentially produce real products with real results that benefit society.
+From improving cancer therapy to implementing climate change initiatives, our students participate in cutting-edge research projects, with the objective of benefitting society.